 At long long last, my first ever travel out of the Philippines!
 After trying for many years, failed plans and money wasted, I finally experienced the beauty of what’s out there.
 As per say, “Travel because life is short and the world is huge.”
 That is why I always want to travel and discover different places and people.
 I want to explore and discover every place in the world.

-I chose Bangkok, Thailand for my first travel abroad because I have read from different travel blogs that BKK is a best choice for first timers travelling abroad.
+I chose Bangkok, Thailand for my first travel abroad because I have read from different travel blogs that BKK is the best choice for first timers traveling abroad.
 Also, Bangkok is known as the shopaholic’s paradise.
 I maybe not a hardcore shopaholic but the feeling of buying new clothes is like a therapy for me.
 So probably I can be also considered as a shopaholic.

 So let me take you a quick tour to the Land of Smiles and the beauty of Bangkok.

-Our flight from Manila to Bangkok departed at 9pm.
+Our flight from Manila to Bangkok departed at 9 pm.
 Since it was my first time to fly outside of our country, I was quite nervous.
 Actually beforehand, I read many blogs about tips and what to bring for you not to be offloaded from the plane by the Immigration.
 Well, our Immigration is quite strict.
-Because many Filipinos tries to seek job outside the country that is why they need some requirements to prove that we are only there for a vacation.
+Because many Filipinos try to seek a job outside the country that is why they need some requirements to prove that we are only there for a vacation.

 ♥Accomodation: Lemontea Hotel♥